frances-ai/frances-api/README.md

 ### Create a config entry in Consul

-Open the Consul web UI on `localhost:8500` and create a key called `frances/config` with the values given in the file `deploy/dev-config.json`.
+Open the Consul web UI on `localhost:8500` and create a key called `frances/config` with the template given in the file `deploy/dev-config.json`.
+You will need to edit these values for your own machine.

 ### Start the backend server